AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

     - stores reserves of ETH and ERC-20 token

 - Liquidity Provision -
     - You deposit equal values of ETH and a token
-- In return, you receive
+    - In return, you receive pool tokens